Concerts abroad to honor Poland’s independence, composers

-WARSAW, Poland (AP) — Poland’s largest music publisher is commemorating the centennial of the country’s independence by hosting concerts abroad that feature the work of modern Polish composers.
+WARSAW, Poland (AP) — Poland’s largest music publisher is commemorating the centennial of the country’s independence by hosting concerts abroad that highlight the work of modern Polish composers.

-The 11 concerts scheduled to take place on Sunday in foreign venues that include London, Melbourne and New York will highlight the music of composers such as Henryk Mikolaj Gorecki, Wojciech Kilar and Krzysztof Penderecki.
+The 11 concerts — a number chosen to represent the Nov.
+11 Independence Day — are scheduled to take place Sunday in London, Melbourne, New York, Paris, Tokyo and other cities.

-PWM Edition Director Daniel Cichy said Wednesday the concerts came about with the recognition that music is the “most beautiful and most complete means of celebrating.”
+The shows will feature music written in the past 100 years by Polish composers such as Henryk Mikolaj Gorecki, Wojciech Kilar, Krzysztof Penderecki and Karol Szymanowski.

 Most Read Nation & World Stories